bitmark-inc/bitmark-node-docker/README.md

 ### Web UI

-Open web browser and go to  `bitmark-webui` (PUBLIC_IP:9980) to check  or configure Bitmark blockchain status.
+Open web browser and go to  `bitmark-webui` (PUBLIC_IP:9980.
+Ex: 54.249.99.99:9980) to check  or configure Bitmark blockchain status.
 _Note that the actual recording (mining) won't start before the `bitmarkd` is fully synchronized._

 ### Docker Compose